philipce/nifty/README.md

 Linux users (and those on macOS who prefer not to use Xcode) can install Nifty using the [Swift Package Manager](https://swift.org/package-manager/).

 Nifty uses [BLAS](http://www.netlib.org/blas/) and [LAPACK](http://www.netlib.org/lapack/).
-When built with the Swift Package Manager, Nifty uses the C interface, [LAPACKE](http://www.netlib.org/lapack/lapacke.html) and the optimized library [OpenBLAS](http://www.openblas.net/).
+When built with the Swift Package Manager, Nifty uses the C interface [LAPACKE](http://www.netlib.org/lapack/lapacke.html) and the optimized library [OpenBLAS](http://www.openblas.net/).
 These can be installed with the following commands:
 - Ubuntu: `sudo apt-get install liblapack3 liblapacke liblapacke-dev libopenblas-base libopenblas-dev`
 - Mac: `brew install homebrew/dupes/lapack homebrew/science/openblas`

 Once the dependencies are installed, using Nifty in your project simply requires that you create/modify your project manifest file to point to this repository as a dependency, and then `import Nifty` in whatever files you want to use it.
 Your project can then be built by simply running `swift build`.

 Refer to the aforementioned [demo project](https://github.com/nifty-swift/Nifty-demo) to see an example of what your project manifest (the file called Package.swift) should look like and how easy it is to use Nifty!

 #### Usage

 Nifty is intended to be simple and easy to use.
 For this reason, we've decided to structure things similarly to MATLAB.
 In fact, many (most) of the  function names in Nifty are the same as MATLAB.
 The hope is that MATLAB users will feel right at home and that users of similar packages (e.g. NumPy) will have an easy transition as well, making adoption as smooth as possible for as many people as possible.

-The API is documented [here](http://nifty-swift.org).
+Check out the [API](http://nifty-swift.org).

 #### Troubleshooting